The true gifts of life lie in the moment. That is why we call it the present. ~ Author Unknown

 - Create a gratitude journal with your kids and add to it through the day.

-- Put down your smart phone.
-Set it aside and pick it up and check it once and hour.
+- Put down your smartphone.
+Set it aside and pick it up and check it once an hour.

 - Write things you appreciate about your kids on post-it notes and repeat these things often.